Jankaz2/movins/README.md

 As an **user** you are able to:
  - reviewing cinemas list, their cinema rooms and seances,
  - order ticket,
- - access to history of tickets that you purchased.
+ - access to history of tickets that you bought.

 As an **admin** you are able to:
  - do all of the normal user possibilities